 Do you expect to have to lay off staff?

 "We are not there yet at all.
 We have not looked at that issue.
-Everything that relates to the consequences of this proposal going forward needs to be discussed in the usual way together with the trade unions, and so on."
+Everything that relates to the consequences of this proposal going forward needs to be discussed in the usual way together with the trade unions."

-Minister of Culture Parisa Liljestrand (M) writes in a comment to TT that she has just received the budget documents and cannot comment.
+Minister of Culture Parisa Liljestrand (M) wrote in a comment to TT that she had just received the budget documents and could not comment.

 “But we are aware that the authority has a challenging local situation and are monitoring the issue.”